the PhÏLM MARTIN Interview Pt. Two

 Q: How so?

-A: Well, a friend was murdered, another friend was almost murdered, my mother was diagnosed with Alzheimer’s, relationships fell apart, new relationships were born, financial problems, family problems, health problems, drug overdoses.....you name it.
+A: Well, a friend of mine was murdered, my band mate Steve's partner escaped a serial killer, my mother was diagnosed with Alzheimer’s, relationships fell apart, new relationships were born, financial problems, family problems, health problems, drug overdoses.....you name it.
 I’m really surprised the record got made at all to tell you the truth.

 Q: Damn!
 That is a lot of burden for one person.